DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 [DeMiSTify](https://github.com/robinsonb5/DeMiSTify)  is support code intended to assist in the porting of MiST FPGA cores to other target boards (Copyright (c) 2021 by Alastair M. Robinson).

-Follows a brief guide on how to use it (AMR indicates notes of the autor):
+Follows a brief guide on how to use it ( comments from Alastair M. Robinson indicated as AMR ):

-* Download a new Mist core to be ported to DECA or any other board supported (in the following lines where you see deca replace it with your own board name)
+* Download a new Mist core to be ported to DECA or any other board supported (in the following tutorial where you see deca replace it with your own board name)
-* Get another DeMiSTifyed core and copy the following objects  (** see note below)
+* Get a recent DeMiSTifyed core and copy the following objects  (** see notes below)

 ![core](core.png)

-**Note: to get the latest version of DeMiSTify don't copy the DeMiSTify folder but add the following into the .gitmodules file:
+**Note 1: to get the latest version of DeMiSTify don't copy the DeMiSTify folder but add the following into the .gitmodules file:

 ```sh
 [submodule "DeMiSTify"]